DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/Roadmap.md

 ## Roadmap
 #### Print Destination override for Smart Send
--When utilising print on demand functionality allow users to trigger an override destination for Smart Send when a recipient is not found.
+When utilising print on demand functionality allow users to trigger an override destination for Smart Send when a recipient is not found.

 #### Multiple purposes to Smart Send Report
 Allow multiple contact purposes to be assigned to a Smart Send report.
 This functionality would allow for multiple dynamic recipients per report.